Buhoma Gorilla Trekking

 For the Buhoma sector, access is via daily scheduled flights operated by Aerolink from Entebbe International Airport to Kihihi Airstrip, followed by a two-hour road transfer from the Airstrip to the Lodge/or the sector.

 If driving yourself, you will need a 4X4 Safari vehicle.
-Additionally, be prepared for rough roads, especially when connecting to the park.
+Also, please be prepared for rough roads, especially when connecting to the park.
 You can also connect to the Buhoma sector from Queen Elizabeth National Park, connecting via the Ishasha sector in a 3-4-hour drive from the Northern part of Queen Elizabeth Park.